-Data collected by volunteers at sea have proven to be very useful in a number of surveys targeting coral reefs, marine mammals, fish and now turtles.
-Recent studies suggest that many recreational divers consider being involved in data collection or observation programs as an opportunity to contribute to the conservation of the marine environment.
-Marine turtles are easily identifiable species that usually occupy the same areas used by divers.
-For this reason, they are particularly suitable for this type of monitoring project that requires the help of non-professional users.
+Data collected by volunteers at sea has proven to be very useful in a number of surveys targeting coral reefs, marine mammals, fish and now, turtles.
+Recent studies also suggest that many recreational divers consider being involved in data collection or observation programs as an opportunity to contribute to the conservation of the marine environment.
+Marine turtles are easily identifiable species that usually occupy the same areas used by divers, thus they are particularly suitable for observation and monitoring projects that require the help of non-scientist users.

 Who can participate?

-The TurtleWatch program is open to all dive centers working in the Red Sea area and their guests.
-As contributor, you will receive the TurtleWatch package that contains all the information you will need to conduct a survey.
-In the manual included in the package, you will find also all the necessary information to involve recreational divers in the survey.
-Remember that this program is also suitable for snorkelers.
+The TurtleWatch program is open to all diving and snorkelling centers working in the Egyptian Red Sea area and their guests.
+The TurtleWatch manual includes all the information necessary to conduct a TurtleWatch survey and involve recreational divers interested in the program.

 How data will be used?